acmucsd/sdctf-2024/pwn/ios-calculator/README.md

 | Xia0o0o0o | Pwn      | Hard       | 500    | 0      |

 > [!IMPORTANT]
 > Unfortunately, we cannot disclose the source code for this challenge.
-However, the binary is still available at [ios_calculator2.zip](dist)!
+However, the binary is still available at [ios_calculator](dist)!

 ---